newlandsvalley/elm-binary-base64/README.md

 To build example
 ----------------

-cd to test and run
+cd to example and run:

     ./compile.sh

 To test
 -------

-cd to test and run
+simply run:

-    ./test.sh
+    elm-test

 Limitations
 -----------